LaZeAsh/notes/content/notes/Counterfactual Regret Minimization.md

 title: "Counterfactual Regret Minimization (CFR)"
 aliases:
 - CFR
-draft: true
 ---

 Counterfactual Regret Minimization (CFR) is a self play algorithm that learns by playing against itself repeatedly.
-It first starts by playing with a random uniform strategy and iterates on these strategies to get closer to the [[Nash Equilibrium]]
+It first starts by playing with a random uniform action (each action has an equal chance of being chosen) and iterates on these strategies to get closer to the [[Nash Equilibrium]]

 ## Regret